 Lassen Volcanic National Park is home to approximately 300 species of vertebrates, which includes birds, mammals, reptiles, amphibians, and fish.
-The richness of species is contributed to the variety of habitats found within Lassen Volcanic National Park.
+The richness of species is contributed to the variety of habitats found within three ecological zones in Lassen Volcanic National Park.

-Lassen Volcanic National Park is also home to a variety of invertebrate species which can be found in all of the habitats listed above.
-One of the most noticeable species is the California Tortoise Shell butterfly.
+Lassen Volcanic is also home to more than 350 species of invertebrates including insects and spiders.
+One of the most noticeable species is the California Tortoiseshell butterfly.
 These butterflies are orange-brown in color and can be seen by the thousands at times especially on the tops of peaks where wind currents have carried them.
-These population explosions are believed to be movements from areas that have been defoliated to new areas in search of a food source.
-These mass movements can make driving conditions hazardous due to slick pavement and windshields becoming plastered with dead butterflies.